sazuyakun/Instagram-Replier/README.md

 # Auto Insta-HBD Replier
-Just like you (probably...), I am also a college student with numerous friends and colleagues.
+Just like you (probably...), I am a college student with numerous friends and colleagues.
 Every year, I used to undergo this ritual of replying everyone with a "Thank You❤️✨".
-You realise your life is monotonous enough to add such a ritual on one small (but special) day of your life.
+Well you come up with such ideas when you realise your life is monotonous enough to add such a ritual to this tiny but special day of your life.

 ## What is it?
 > An AI Agent that automates the process of fetching, analyzing and crafting the best reply to the sweet birthday wishes of your closest friends and family members!!!